Split Fins vs Regular Fins and Blade Flippers for Scuba Diving

 Blade fins have been around since the 1940s.
 Split fins are a relatively new invention.
 The differences for the diver are experienced when it comes to propulsion efficiency and power and conservation of air during a dive.

 The harder the diver kicks using a paddle fin, the more propulsion power is generated.
 This also allows an experienced diver to adjust the strokes to achieve a high level of control.

 The second advantage with regards to the split fin is that on the upward stroke the water can pass through the split.
 The upward stroke does provide the least propulsion power so the upward stroke with a blade fin mostly requires energy that is not resulting in a lot of movement.
 The split fin allows preserving energy which can result in less air consumption!

 Let’s have a closer look at the two types so you can make a decision about which kind to get for yourself.

 Since the blade fins were invented, not much has changed in their overall design.
 The materials have changed and been replaced with stiffer and lighter materials.
 Originally, thick black rubber was used to make a paddle fin while today lightweight plastics are what make a regular fin.

 - Experienced divers get more propulsion power and with that higher acceleration rates out of them

 - Better precision movements as you’re able to control all aspects of the stroke; like pitch, direction, and angle

-- Maneuverability is higher as they allow for movements in any direction
+- Maneuverability is higher as a paddle fin allows for movements in any direction

 - The large cross-section of the edge allows for easy pivots